Best Time to Do the Annapurna Circuit Trek

 To trek the Annapurna Circuit legally, trekkers must carry the required government permit before entering the trail.
 Permit checks are conducted at several official checkpoints along the route, especially after Jagat, Dharapani, and in the Manang region, so proper documentation is essential throughout the journey.

-The main permit required for this trek is the Annapurna Conservation Area Permit (ACAP).
+The main permit required for this trek is the Annapurna Conservation Area Permit, commonly known as ACAP.
 This permit grants access to the Annapurna Conservation Area and contributes directly to environmental conservation, trail maintenance, and support for local communities.
 Since the entire Annapurna Circuit lies within this protected region, ACAP is mandatory for all trekkers.

 We arrange all required permits in advance on your behalf, so there is no need for you to visit permit offices or deal with paperwork.
 Everything is prepared before the trek begins, allowing you to start the journey with peace of mind.